julelang/manual/src/memory/management/smart-pointers.md

 Smart pointers are can be nil, and act just like a pointer.
 By default, they store heap-allocated data and perform reference counting.
 To access the pointed value, the unary `*` operator is used, just like in raw pointers.

-The `&` operator always returns a raw pointer.
-Here are a few reasons why:

-- **Reducing Implicit Heap Allocations**\
-One of the main reasons is to reduce implicit heap allocations and encourage developers to do this more consciously.

-- **Efficiency**\
-This is an efficiency issue.
-Presumably, if you're getting a pointer to a smart pointer, you're doing so to share the address.
-The problem is that smart pointers already do this, and creating a smart pointer with an additional RC cost just because you will share the address is often not a good approach.
-Since you will be doing this mostly to reduce the RC cost or to share memory, it is suitable for a more general and efficient use when the "&" operator takes a raw pointer by default.

 Example to smart pointer declarations:
 ```jule
 &int